Are They His? Kids’ Blood Group is Different From Dad’s.

 It seems reasonable to expect that people within the same family should share the same, if not similar blood groups.
 But is this always the case?

-Consider this recent enquiry about blood groups:
+Consider this recent enquiry about this situation:

 Hi Doc, my two children are blood group O+ while I am A+; should I be worried about the paternity of the children?
-Although my wife is O+ ......
+Although my wife is O+ …

-If someone has blood group ‘A’ they actually have 2 genes that could make up the group – AA or AO.
+If someone has group ‘A’ they actually have 2 genes that could make up the group – AA or AO.

-So you may have 2 individuals – one with AO genes; another with AA genes who both have the ‘A' blood group.
+So you may have 2 individuals – one with AO genes; another with AA genes who both have the ‘A’ group.

-(Likewise, someone with B blood group can either have BB genes or BO genes but is known as ‘B’ blood group).
+(Likewise, someone with B group can either have BB genes or BO genes but is known as ‘B’ blood group).

-So back to the specific issue - when you have A blood group you are either AO or AA genetically.
+When you have A group, you are either AO or AA genetically.

 This means the children will be blood group A (as the ‘O’ is the recessive gene in the AO gene combination).

 So if you genuinely feel you have good reason to doubt the paternity of the kids, the best way to address this is with a paternity test rather than blood groups alone.

 Read about other blood type challenges such as with Sickle Cell disease here.

 Have you any questions about blood groups or blood type?
-Ask or Comment below:
+Ask or Comment below

 Editing by AskAwayHealth Team